Are you a student carer?

 If you provide or intend to provide substantial care for a family member or friend on a regular basis who is disabled, physically or mentally ill, has a long-term illness or a substance misuse problem, you are legally defined as a Carer.

-We feel it is important that young and young adult carers studying at SERC are supported throughout their course.
-We understand that students who are carers face many barriers to full engagement in college life and learning and we want to help them overcome these to achieve their best result from their time with us.
+We feel it is important that Student Carers studying at SERC are supported throughout their course.
+We understand that Student Carers face many barriers to full engagement in college life and learning and we want to help them overcome these to achieve their best result from their time with us.

 We are committed to being as accessible and inclusive as possible.

 At SERC we can offer help, information, support, and advice.

 - Time out to call home

 - Information about welfare services

 This support is available to carers of all ages.

 You can identify as a Student Carer before you start your course.
 Look out for the option when using the online enrolment system.
 Alternatively you can email the Student Carer Co-ordinator, Marie Jameson: email@example.com at any stage and we will work with you individually to develop your Carers Learning Support Plan.

 "Through the SERC Student Carers Support services, I have been able to access advice on options for financial support and information through the dedicated Student Carers Teams site.
 There is also a check in from Carers Support just to see how I am doing.